en English

 Associate Dean for Teaching & Learning, Professor of Nonprofit Management & Philanthropy, The Evans School, University of Washington

-• Jeanette Hendersen
+• Jeanette Henderson

 Executive Director of UW Real Estate, University of Washington